 The teeth are connected with the walls of the tooth sockets and anchored in the jaws by the periodontal ligament and the cementum.
-The ligament is made up of connective tissue and contains fibers.
+The ligament is made up of connective tissue and contains collagen fibers.
 These fibers are especially strong so that the teeth can withstand the great pressure put on them while we chew.
 The teeth can also move slightly in the ligament to compensate for the pressure exerted by chewing.
 In contrast, dental implants are firmly attached to the jawbone and are not able to move.
-In addition to connective tissue and fibers, the ligament contains blood vessels and nerves: the blood vessels supply the ligament with nutrients, while the nerves are responsible for controlling the amount of force used while chewing.
+In addition to connective tissue and collagen fibers, the ligament contains blood vessels and nerves: the blood vessels supply the ligament with nutrients, while the nerves are responsible for controlling the amount of force used while chewing.

 The actual tooth has an outer layer of cementum around its root.
-The cementum is mostly made up of minerals, but also contains fibers.
+The cementum is mostly made up of minerals, but also contains collagen fibers.
 It is very tightly connected to the ligament, binding the root of the tooth to the rest of the periodontium.
 The outer layer of the tooth gradually changes from cementum to dental enamel near the neck of the tooth.